AJM432/element-parser/README.md

 # element-parser
-Enter a metal and nonmetal separated by a space, input can be either element symbols or full names
+Enter a metal and nonmetal separated by a space, input can be either element symbols or full names.

-ouputs the elements full name or chemical formula
+ouputs the elements full name and or chemical formula

 example: